Ricky Rodriguez: Departure from The Family

-In 1996, Rodriguez moved to a Family-owned home in Budapest, Hungary, where he met his girlfriend Elixcia Munumel, who returned with him to Zerby's home in Oporto, Portugal, and lived with him there.
+In 1996, at 21-years-old, Rodriguez moved to a Family-owned home in Budapest, Hungary, where he met his girlfriend Elixcia Munumel, who returned with him to Zerby's home in Porto, Portugal, and lived with him there.
 In 1999, the couple told Zerby they were going to The Family's compound in Mexico, but instead Munumel went to England and Rodriguez went to the United States.
-Rodriguez stayed at the non-for-profit charity The Family Care Foundation's headquarters in Dulzura, San Diego, California.
+Rodriguez stayed at the not-for-profit charity The Family Care Foundation's headquarters in Dulzura, San Diego, California.
 He sold a car Zerby had given him so Munumel could meet him in Tacoma, Washington.
-Rodriguez and Munumel married in a minister's home; according to Munumel, they struggled with finances and experience in the outside world, and moved into a low-rent apartment.
+Rodriguez and Munumel married in a minister's home.
+According to Munumel, they struggled with finances and experience in the outside world, and moved into a low-rent apartment.
 Rodriguez took a job on a fishing boat in Alaska, began to take knife-based martial arts lessons, and spent time at a shooting range while trying to obtain a gun permit.